Simple PBR Layering (Closed Alpha)

 Setting up PBR materials manually in Blender means opening the Shader Editor, importing each texture individually, assigning the correct colorspace, and plugging every socket by hand.
 This might be okay for a single material but doing it across an entire asset library it becomes really tedious.
 And that assumes your mesh even has UVs.

 Simple PBR Layering solves this at every stage of the workflow: - Import in seconds: Drop a folder path into the panel, press Import, and every detected texture is loaded and connected automatically. - No UVs?
 No problem: Triplanar projection, box mapping, and projection masks let you texture and layer materials on any mesh — even one with no UV unwrap at all.
-Decal layers and masks still allow for full control over certain details. - Non-destructive by design: Procedural masks and blend groups can be stacked, reordered, and adjusted at any time without rebuilding the material from scratch. - Stay in the viewport: All operators run from the N-Panel or the Pie Menu in the Shader Editor - Allowing you to have the 3D Viewport open at any time without constant switching of software or editors. - Flexible suffix support: Works with most naming convention out of the box and lets you add custom suffixes and channel packign settings in the preferences.
+Decal layers and masks still allow for full control over certain details. - Non-destructive by design: Procedural masks and blend groups can be stacked, reordered, and adjusted at any time without rebuilding the material from scratch. - N-Panel workflow: All operators are accessible from the N-Panel in the Shader Editor — no need to hunt through menus or wire nodes by hand. - Flexible suffix support: Works with most naming conventions out of the box, with custom suffix and channel packing settings available in the preferences.